ag-fx/sommd/README.md

 The core has no java dependencies at all, it is written in pure Kotlin!
 Thus it can be used in web or native applications as Kotlin can be compiled against those targets.

+#Build/run
+On command line:
+mvn package;
+java -jar ./target/sommdjfx-0.1.jar;

+Using an IDE, main function is in: org.domaintbn.sommd.gui.Main

+#Screenshot

 ![](https://github.com/user00e00/sommd/blob/master/Screenshot_SoMMD.png?raw=true)